Internal medicine

 Incubation Period 2-7 days (short)

-Testing Urine, swab (can be tested simultaneously with chlamydia)
+Testing Urine, swab (can be tested simultaneously with Chlamydia)

 Treatment Ceftriaxone intramuscular injection (oral monotherapy not recommended due to increasing resistance)